Damage Waiver and Release

 SECTION 5: If shipment is refused by consignee at destination, or if shipper, consignee or owner of property fails to receive or claim it within fifteen (15) days after written notice by United States mail addressed to shipper and consignee at post office addresses shown on face thereof, or if shipper fails or refuses to pay applicable charges in accordance with carrier’s applicable tariff, carrier may sell the property at its option, either (a) upon notice in the manner authorized by law, or (b) at public auction to highest bidder for cash at a public sale to be held at a time and place named by carrier, thirty (30) days’ notice of which sale shall have been given in writing to shipper and consignee, and 4 there shall have been published at least once a week for two consecutive weeks in a newspaper of general circulation at or near the place of sale, a notice thereof containing a description of the property as described in the bill of lading, and the names of the consignor and consignee.
 The proceeds of any sale shall be applied toward payment of tariff charges applicable to shipment and toward expenses of notice, advertising and sale, and of storing, caring for and maintaining property prior to sale, and the balance if any shall be paid to owner of property; PROVIDED that any perishable articles contained in said shipment may be sold at public or private sale without such notices, if, in the opinion of carrier, such action is necessary to prevent deterioration or further deterioration.

 SECTION 6: As a condition to precedent to recovery, a claim for any loss or damage, injury or delay, must be filed in writing with carrier within ninety (90) days after delivery to consignee as shown on face hereof, or in case of failure to make delivery, then within after a reasonable time for delivery has elapsed; and suit must be instituted against carrier within two (2) years and one (1) day by carrier to the claimant that carrier has disallowed the claim or any part or parts thereof specified in the notice.
-Where accordance with the foregoing provisions, carrier shall not be liable and such a claim will not be paid.
+Where accordance with the foregoing provisions, the carrier shall not be liable and such a claim will not be paid.